 Explore all of the various hiking and backpacking opportunities from the Grand Canyon's North Rim.
 Challenge yourself with the rim-to-rim hike or find a shorter route to keep you around the North Rim area.
 Follow the link below to learn more about the hiking trails within Grand Canyon National Park.

-"Get Outdoors, It's Yours!" is a national campaign focused on getting America's youth outside and engaging with Nature.
+"Get Outdoors, It's Yours!" is a national campaign focused on getting America's youth outside and engaging with nature.
 The goal of this initiative is to encourage children and their families to spend more time outdoors.
 The National Park Service site provides fun activities and information about Web Rangers, Junior Rangers (RangerZONE), and Park Fun.
 Click on the link below to get to know the NPS Web Ranger site and the exciting activities offered for kids of all ages.

 The National Park Service Junior Ranger Programs are designed to provide an environment where participants can interact with the park and explore at their own pace.
-Click the link below to search the list of parks that are offering the Junior Ranger Program and get ready to earn your Junior Ranger Badge, Patch or Certificate!
+Click the link below to search the list of parks that are offering the Junior Ranger Program and get ready to earn your Junior Ranger Badge, Patch, or Certificate!

-Click the link below to learn about interesting facts, exciting programs and fun things to do at our National Parks.
+Click on the link below to learn about interesting facts, exciting programs and fun things to do at our National Parks.